 22 May Probate 101: What Is An Estate Account?

 Ben Franklin once said that nothing in life is certain except for death and taxes.
-This has proven to be true, but if Franklin was an estate planner, he probably would’ve included bills in his idiom since they are something everyone leaves behind when they die.
+This has proven to be true, and you can read more about the taxes side on many other pages, but if Franklin was an estate planner, he probably would’ve included bills in his idiom since they are something everyone leaves behind when they die.
+There are many tasks involved in making sure a family member’s estate is in order when they pass, from clearing their home with the help of Deceased estate rubbish removals and selling it, to making sure a will is administered correctly.
 The responsibility of paying the bills left behind by the deceased falls to their personal representative.
 In order to pay the bills, the representative has to set up an estate account.
 Read on to learn what an estate account is and how to set one up.

 What is an estate account?